Monkwire3/word_paths/README.md

-# word_paths
+# WordPaths
 ## Intro ##
-WordPaths is a short program that generates the shortest path between two words.
+WordPaths a short program that generates the shortest path between two words.
 Each path is guaranteed to use only words from a given dictionary.

 ## Getting Started ##
-To try out this program yourself, clone the repository:
+To try out this program, clone the repository:
 `git clone https://github.com/Monkwire3/word_paths.git`

 From the root of the directory, run the program using: